-This second provision is known as the "Income Limitation" and it has the effect of restricting a taxpayer with significant capital gains and qualified dividend income from receiving the QBID on the portion of their income that has already been given the favorable tax treatment afforded capital gains.
+This income limitation has the effect of restricting a taxpayer with significant capital gains and qualified dividend income from receiving the QBID on the portion of their income that has already been given the favorable tax treatment afforded capital gains.

-For taxpayers whose only income comes from pass-through businesses, the Income Limitation also has the effect of reducing the allowed QBID.
-This occurs because the taxpayer’s taxable income before consideration of the QBID will be lower than their income from the pass-through business because taxable income has been reduced by any adjustments to income, such as the deductible portion of self-employment taxes and the standard or itemized deduction.
+For taxpayers whose only income comes from pass-through businesses, the income limitation also has the effect of reducing the allowed QBID.
+This occurs because the taxpayer’s taxable income before consideration of the QBID will be lower than their income from the pass-through business because taxable income has already been reduced by certain adjustments to income, such as the deductible portion of self-employment taxes and the standard or itemized deduction.

 Income Limitations on the Qualified Business Income Deduction

 For higher income taxpayers above the income threshold, the QBI used in determining the QBID is limited based on W-2 wages paid by the business and/or the qualified assets used by the business.
-Specifically, for taxpayers with income above the thresholds, the first aspect of determining the deduction is the QBI Component of the QBID.
+Specifically, for taxpayers with income above the thresholds, the first aspect of determining the deduction is the QBI Component.
 The QBI Component is the lesser of the following: